 The Dendrosenecio kilimajari is a miraculous mutant.
 Populations are only found in the alpine zones of ten mountain groups in East Africa.
 The tree-groundsel morphs from mountain group to mountain group (e.g., Kilimanjaro, Meru, Kenya) and even exhibits differences from elevation to elevation within a single mountain group!
 This exercise in adaptability is fascinating, especially when one considers that the tree-groundsel uses the wind as a propagation tool, distributing its seeds only a dozen or so feet.
 How did this remarkable plant cover the uninhabitable distances (from a grounsel's point of view!) between these cloud-islands in the African sky?

-As I marveled at the tree-groundsel, we rounded a corner and Barranco Camp came into view.
+As I marveled at the giant groundsel, we rounded a corner and Barranco Camp came into view.
 It was a pixilation of bright colors on small plateau.
 The oranges, greens, and blues of nylon fluttered in the breeze.
 Beyond the camp loomed the Barranco Wall.
 We all stopped to stare.

 It was fun-loving Maro who spoke first.
 He breathed one word: "Amsterdam."

-*Other members of the family include the aster and the sunflower.
+*Other members of the family are the aster, dandelion, and the sunflower.
 The family is one of the largest on the planet and takes its name from the Greek ἀστήρ (astḗr) meaning "star."
 This is descriptive of the star-like shape of the flower-head when viewed from above.

 **Find the quote in the post here.